PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 - unique block labels;
 - instruction input arity and opaque signature types;
-- single consumption of linear values;
+- rejection of a second consumption of `SingleUse` values;
 - result arity and use-before-definition;
 - condition type, region argument binding, and matching branch yields;
-- single consumption and replacement of linear values across every branch;
+- single-use consumption and replacement across every branch;
-- legal copying of classical values according to their declared value kind;
+- legal reuse of classical values according to their declared use policy;
 - attribute conformance to the instruction's declared schema;
 - well-typed composition of block interfaces and declared logical transformations.